 Freezing

-To freeze the cookie dough - Scoop out the dough into balls, wrap well with plastic wrap and/or aluminum foil, and freeze for up to 1 month.
+To freeze the cookie dough - Scoop out the dough into balls and place them on a baking sheet.
+Place the entire sheet in the freezer for about 30 minutes or until the dough balls are firm.
+Transfer the cookie dough balls to an airtight container, freezer bag, or wrap them well with plastic wrap and/or aluminum foil, and freeze for up to 1 month.
 Thaw in the fridge overnight before baking.

-To freeze baked cookies - Wrap the cookies well with plastic wrap, aluminum foil, or seal in a freezer bag and freeze them for up to 1 month.
-Thaw completely at room temperature before enjoying.
+To freeze baked cookies - Place the cookies in an airtight container, freezer bag, wrap them well with plastic wrap and/or aluminum foil and freeze them for up to 1 month.
+Thaw completely at room temperature or reheat until warm before serving.

 Tips & tricks

 - Use room temperature ingredients.
 Your butter should be softened and eggs should be at room temperature before using them.
-This allows them to mix together homogenously without curdling.
+This allows them to mix together seamlessly without curdling.

 - Cream the butter and sugars together very well.
 You want to whip lots of air into the batter so that your cookies are fluffy and thick rather than flat and thin.